 Having said that, we believe it works both ways!
 We in turn look after our candidates by regularly keeping in touch, offering professional support, providing industry updates, presenting monthly rewards, offering flexibility and of course paying them well which always helps!

-Timesheets must be submitted by by 12 noon on Tuesdays to be processed in the weekly payrun which is on Thursdays.
+The weekly payrun which is on Fridays.
 Depending on your banking institution, we expect that all staff will receive their pay in their nominated bank accounts by close of business Fridays.

 You’ll be provided with a very smart logo-embroidered polo shirt on your first placement with Healthcare HQ.
-We ask you to take responsibility in looking after your uniform, wearing it with pride and adhering to our Code of Conduct’s Uniform & Presentation Policy, which you will receive at your interview.
+We ask you to take responsibility in looking after your uniform, wearing it with pride and adhering to our Code of Conduct, which you will receive at your interview.

 You must supply your own suitable black or navy trousers and suitable duty shoes with enclosed toes.
 Please leave the Birkenstocks, joggers and sandals at home.